 If you are trying to lose weight, then the general guidance is that men should aim for 1,900 calories and women for 1,400 calories.

 Steady exercise with good, lean food equals steady weight loss that you’ll be able to keep off.

 The best thing about cycling is how much fun it is.
 Whether you like speeding along country lanes, ripping along mountain bike trails, long contemplative rides on your own or social rides with your friends, there’s loads to love, and you’ll almost forget you’re actually exercising while you do it!

 So get your friends involved, join a club, go out with your family and make cycling part of your life.
 Above all, have fun!

-NB - this article has been rewritten since it was first published so some comments below may be out of date.
+This article was updated on 20 June 2018 and has been rewritten since it was first published, so some comments below may be out of date.